The spacetime geodesy of perfect fluid spheres: Spacetime geodesy of anisotropic fluid spheres

 \section{Spacetime geodesy of anisotropic fluid spheres}

-Finally, let us consider the spacetime geodesy of generic anisotropic fluid spheres --- it is relatively boring, because once you allow for generic anisotropic fluids, in principle \emph{any} spherically symmetric spacetime is compatible with representing an anisotropic fluid sphere~\cite{Boonserm:mimic}.
+Finally, let us consider the spacetime geodesy of generic anisotropic fluid spheres \cite{Harko:2002,Tello-Ortiz:2020,Singh:2016}.
+In this situation, spacetime geodesy is relatively uninteresting, because~once you allow for generic anisotropic fluids, in~principle, \emph{any} spherically symmetric spacetime is compatible with representing an anisotropic fluid sphere~\cite{Boonserm:mimic}.

-That is, for a generic anisotropic fluid sphere, because there no longer any geometrical constraint on the Einstein or Ricci tensors, the spacetime geodesy approach is not particularly useful.
+That is, for a generic anisotropic fluid sphere, because there is no longer any geometrical constraint on the Einstein or Ricci tensors, the spacetime geodesy approach is not particularly useful.
 For some specific anisotropic fluid spheres, such as the Kiselev fluid considered above, one does have some geometrical constraint coming from an eigenvalue degeneracy in the Ricci tensor.
 But for a generic anisotropic fluid sphere, absent any such constraint, almost nothing can be said.

 \hrule\hrule\hrule